Professional edition active

 • Electrolyte disturbance

-• Use of certain drugs (see table Common Factors Contributing to Heat Disorders)
+• Use of certain substances and medications (see table Common Factors Contributing to Heat Disorders)

-Older people and the very young are at increased risk.
-Older adults are at high risk because they more often take medications that can increase risk, have higher rates of dehydration and heart failure, and have age-related loss of heat-shock proteins.
+Older adults and the very young are at increased risk.
+Older adults are at high risk because they frequently use medications that can increase risk, experience higher incidences of dehydration and heart failure, and have age-related loss of heat-shock proteins.
 Children are at high risk due to their greater surface-area-to-body-mass ratio (resulting in greater heat gain from the environment on a hot day), and slower rates of sweat production.
 Children are slower to acclimatize and have less of a thirst response.
 Both older adults and young children may be relatively immobile and thus have difficulty leaving a hot environment.

 Table